Notifications

 I want to create custom programmatic integrations after annotation tasks have been completed

-- Add a webhook which points to the exact URL where you expect the webhook push notification to arrive.
+3. Add a webhook that points to the exact URL where you expect a payload to arrive.

 Whenever the last label has been approved or a task has been completed without reviews being required, an HTTP message will be sent to the configured webhook endpoints.
 An explanation of the notification can be found below.